‘Days Of Our Lives’ Ron Carlivati Breaks Down The Tragic Shooting And What It Means For Salemites

 — Days of our Lives (@nbcdays) November 11, 2017

-Carlivati also revealed writing the Days of Our Lives scene where JJ shot Theo was a big decision.
+Carlivati also revealed writing the Days of our Lives scene where JJ shot Theo was a big decision.
 This will also go on for weeks.
 According to him, this incident is the perfect example of a ripple effect.
 The shooting will affect a lot of relationships between people and families.
 Everyone will be affected by the issue albeit in different ways.
-The Days of Our Lives Head Writer also revealed another purpose of JJ’s story as according to him, “soaps have the ability to touch your heart, make you laugh, make you cry, and also make you think.”
+The Days of our Lives head writer also revealed another purpose of JJ’s story as according to him, “soaps have the ability to touch your heart, make you laugh, make you cry, and also make you think.”

 Next week on DOOL, spoilers reveal Marlena will do her best to get through to Will.
 Hope will also be upset with Rafe, and this might have something to do with the shooting incident.
-Adrienne and Justin will sleep with each other, Days of Our Lives spoilers also hint a faceoff between Eve and Brady.
+Adrienne and Justin will sleep with each other, Days of our Lives spoilers also hint a faceoff between Eve and Brady.

 [Featured Image by Mark Moore/Getty Images]